 Q: How do I learn to square dance?

 A: The Village Swingers square dance club offer lessons for new dancers.
-The lesson series begins in September each year.
+The lesson series begin in September and February each year.
 Lessons run from 7:00 p.m to 9:00 p.m. on Thursday nights.
-Show up 10 to 15 minutes early as the instruction starts promptly at 7:00 p.m.
-There are 3 open house squares dance events each September and you may begin on any of these dates.
-Sorry, but once the lesson series begin, we cannot accept new dancers.
+Show up 15 to 20 minutes early as the instruction starts promptly at 7:00 p.m.
+We hold 2 open house dance events prior to the start of the lessons each September and February.
+You may join us on any of these dates.
+Sorry, once the lesson series begin, we cannot accept new dancers.
 Our caller/instructor, Eva Murray, is known for her teaching ability and infinite patience.
 She makes square dancing lot of fun too.
 Experienced square dancers join in the dancing to assist and accelerate learning.

 Q: Can I come and watch a dance sometime to see if I would like it?

 A: Yes!
 By all means, please stop by and visit.
 Be sure to check our dance schedule and/or call before visiting.
 Every so often the dance schedule changes due to holidays, bad weather and area square dance festivals.
-Better yet, mark your calendar now and join us for 1 or more of our open house dances scheduled for September 10th, 17th and 24th, 2015.
+Better yet, mark your calendar now and join us at our next open house!

 Q: Do I need a partner for the lessons?